-The data visualisation below presents data on the BMI of women who gave birth, by selected maternal characteristics, for 2020.
-Click the trend button to see how data has changed over a 9-year period.
+Figure 1 presents data on the BMI of women who gave birth, by selected maternal characteristics, for 2021.
+Select the trend button to see how data has changed over a 10-year period.

 The proportion of mothers who were obese was highest amongst:

 - women with a parity of 3 (36%) or 4 or more (42%)

 - women who lived in Very remote areas (30%)